emily-chan/GuessTheArtist/README_kabdo.md

 final contributions: I Qorked with Kiara to figure out spotify play back without implementing a webpage, but it was unsuccessful.
 The spotify playback that we intended for did not work, depsite the use of the Wrapper classes that were out there.
+Was unsuccessful to integrate Spotify with the docker container